 |Abs 0.1% (= 1 mg/ml):||1.067|

-APRIL (proliferation-inducing ligand) is expressed a type II membrane protein member of the TNF ligand family.
+APRIL (proliferation-inducing ligand) is expressed a type II membrane protein member of the TNF superfamily.
 APRIL is present as the membrane-anchored protein or as a proteolytically processed soluble form.
-APRIL and BAFF, another TNF ligand family member, share two receptors, BCMA (B cell maturation) and TACI (transmembrane activator and calcium-modulating cyclophilin ligand interactor).
+APRIL and BAFF, another TNF superfamily member, share two receptors, BCMA (B cell maturation) and TACI (transmembrane activator and calcium-modulating cyclophilin ligand interactor).

 BCMA has a higher affinity for APRIL than BAFF, yet TACI binds both APRIL and BAFF equally well.
 The extracellular domain of APRIL contains a beta jelly roll structure and is responsible for the trimerization of APRIL.
 Binding of receptor molecules at the clefts between trimeric subunits brings the intracellular domains of the receptor proteins to proximity and triggers the signalling events.